ICST-Technion/EZRecruit/README.md

 ## Tests

 We did not implement any unit/e2e tests for this POC.
-At t is the developer's responsibility to build/test their code before merging.
+It is the developer's responsibility to build/test their code before **submitting PRs**.